 Using Carlo Rovelli’s book The Order Of Time as a reference guide and the quotes of St. Augustine as points of enquiry the repeating layered films were made using time lapse and slow motion; recording the exchange of energy as objects collide, heat up, cool down, travel at speed, transform, reflect and absorb, display traces of past events and embark on supposedly predictable trajectories.
 How we experience time is relative to where we are in the universe, our proximity to a larger mass and how fast we are moving.

-so that while the class as a whole has regularity both in time and space, each individual child is a little fidgety.
+A crystal is like a class of children arranged for drill, but standing at ease, so that while the class as a whole has regularity both in time and space, each individual child is a little fidgety.

 – Dame Kathleen Lonsdale, 1948